 London is nothing without its weird and wonderful facts.
-According to modern myth, these quirky laws are still woven into the thick fabric of the UK’s historical legislation (although, admittedly, many have now actually been made obsolete).
+According to modern myth, these weird laws are still woven into the thick fabric of the UK’s historical legislation (although, admittedly, many have now actually been made obsolete by newer laws).
 Still, it’s best to be aware of these things, just in case you get a surprise caution from the police next time you’re out flying your kite – handily, we set our pals Polly and Ciaran the task of sorting out fact from fiction! 👇

 1. You can’t handle salmon… ‘suspiciously’

-That’s right brunch lovers, next time you chow down into your Egg’s Royale, it’s best to avoid any suspicious behaviour.
+That’s right brunch lovers, next time you chow down into your smoked salmon sarnie, it’s best to avoid any suspicious behaviour.
 Under the well-known Salmon Act of 1986, it’s illegal to handle salmon ‘under suspicious circumstances’.
 You’ve been warned.

 2. You can’t die in the Houses of Parliament

 This falls into the ‘myth’ category, but it derives from the fact that anyone who dies in the Houses of Parliament is entitled to a state funeral.
 If it is true, then it’s theoretically illegal for politics to bore you to death.

 3. Don’t shake your rug out of the window before 8am

 This may sound like a euphemism (oi oi), but should be taken literally.
 No shaking of the rugs, goddam it!
 But come 8.01am, you may shake away.